 - 1. Address out-of-control prescription drug launch prices.
-As underscored above, the median annual price among new drugs approved by FDA in 2022 was more than \$220,000 a large increase from a year earlier when the median new drug launch price was extremely high at \$180,000.
-To help thwart the relentless growth in launch prices, Congress should direct the U.S. Department of Health and Human Services (HHS) to issue an annual report on launch prices of new drugs and launch pricing trends in order to systematically monitor escalating launch prices and their impacts on consumers and taxpayers.
+As underscored above, the median annual price among new drugs approved by FDA in 2022 was more than \$220,000 a large increase from a year earlier when the median new drug launch price was extremely high at \$180,000.7 To help thwart the relentless growth in launch prices, Congress should direct the U.S. Department of Health and Human Services (HHS) to issue an annual report on launch prices of new drugs and launch pricing trends in order to systematically monitor escalating launch prices and their impacts on consumers and taxpayers.
 With this information, patients, their providers, and taxpayers will have improved information on the affordability of the treatment options available to them. - 2.
 Increase manufacturer transparency in prescription drug pricing.
 Today little to no transparency exists in how pharmaceutical companies price their therapies.
 Indeed, manufacturers regularly justify their pricing decisions by citing industry-funded research claiming that it costs \$2.6 billion to bring a new drug to market, even though the industry offers the public no way to independently verify this estimate and gives the government, employers, and insurers no tools to determine whether a drug is affordably and reasonably priced.
-Therefore, Congress should enact legislation increasing transparency in manufacturer prescription drug pricing.
-To that end, CSRxP supports the bipartisan Fair Accountability and Innovative Research (FAIR) Drug Pricing Act - this legislation will shine a light on how manufacturers price their products.
-CSRxP urges Congress to enact both pieces of legislation, which importantly will require manufacturers to publicly disclose pricing information and justify price increases for their high-priced drugs.